Upper School

 • Listening to Dead People

-Panopticon Prime: Privacy, Surveillance, & Digital Citizenship
+• English 12: Panopticon Prime: Privacy, Surveillance & Digital Citizenship

-Do you feel watched – on the internet, on the roads, at school, or at home?
-By whom?
-What sort of agendas do those watchers have?
-Who watches the watchers?
-This course examines the literary, philosophical, and sociopolitical dimensions of our over-lit, always-on, and forever-remembered contemporary moment.
-We proceed from the assertion that we live in a panopticon -- a prison in which total control would be possible through the implication of 24/7 constant surveillance.
-What does a society gain, and lose, when it privileges publicity and transparency over privacy?
+This course examines the literary, philosophical and sociopolitical dimensions of our over-lit, always-on and forever-remembered contemporary moment.
+We proceed from the assertion that we live in a panopticon—a prison in which total control would be possible through the implication of 24/7 constant surveillance.
+What does a society gain and lose when it privileges publicity and transparency over privacy?
 What is the optimal balance between state power and individual right?
-When and how should contemporary national concerns -- for instance, the need for safety in a post-Sept.
-11th world -- supersede individual concerns?
+When and how should contemporary national concerns—for instance, the need for safety in a post-September 11 world—supersede individual concerns?
 Further, what happens if the panopticon becomes so normative in the daily lives of the citizenry that its occupants either do not realize or do not care about the questions above?

 English 12 Logistics

-• Panopticon Prime: Privacy, Surveillance, & Digital Citizenship
+• Panopticon Prime: Privacy, Surveillance & Digital Citizenship

 • Comedies of Courtship